My Studio

 Home / Music / Studio

-This is my music studio, built up over the past few years (after two decades of longing :-) as a place to work on my own music at my own pace.
-I felt I needed to have a room of my own as one never knows when The Muse may appear, so having a studio at home is for me preferable to using a commercial facility.
+This is my music studio, built up over many years (after two decades of longing :-) as a place to work on my own music at my own pace.
+I felt I needed to have a room of my own as one never knows when The Muse may appear.
+What began as having "a studio at home" soon grew into every room of my house being filled with different musical instruments.
+This organic approach is for me preferable to using a commercial facility.
 The advances of modern technology allow semi-pro production with computers, albeit without the luxury of racks full of esoteric outboard gear (*drool*) and acoustically tuned rooms of a big studio.
 One day I'd love to make a proper room in some old medieval church or castle...
 Meanwhile, I try and seek out sonically interesting places in which to record (to portable DAT), and then bring back the audio to be reassembled with other fragments.